-Graham is a somewhat small city located in the state of North Carolina.
-With a population of 14,647 people and eight constituent neighborhoods, Graham is the 63rd largest community in North Carolina.
+Graham is a medium-sized city located in the state of North Carolina.
+With a population of 17,157 people and eight constituent neighborhoods, Graham is the 62nd largest community in North Carolina.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Graham is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Graham is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Graham who work in office and administrative support (15.54%), sales jobs (9.99%), and management occupations (7.29%).
+Graham is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Graham is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Graham who work in office and administrative support (14.18%), sales jobs (9.37%), and management occupations (6.89%).

-The citizens of Graham are slightly less educated than the national average of 21.84% for the average city or town: 16.98% of adults in Graham have a bachelor's degree or advanced degree
+The percentage of adults in Graham who are college-educated is close to the national average for all communities of 21.84%: 20.70% of the adults in Graham have a bachelor's degree or advanced degree.

-The per capita income in Graham in 2010 was $18,128, which is lower middle income relative to North Carolina and the nation.
-This equates to an annual income of $72,512 for a family of four.
+The per capita income in Graham in 2018 was $23,200, which is lower middle income relative to North Carolina and the nation.
+This equates to an annual income of $92,800 for a family of four.
 However, Graham contains both very wealthy and poor people as well.

 Graham is an extremely ethnically-diverse city.
 The people who call Graham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Graham residents report their race to be White, followed by Black or African-American.
 Graham also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.49% of the city’s residents.
-Important ancestries of people in Graham include German, Irish, Scots-Irish, and Italian.
+People of Hispanic or Latino origin account for 17.62% of the city’s residents.
+Important ancestries of people in Graham include German, English, Irish, Scottish, and Italian.

 The most common language spoken in Graham is English.
-Other important languages spoken here include Spanish and Thai.
+Other important languages spoken here include Spanish and Italian.